jina-ai/jina/.github/2.0/cookbooks/Flow.md

 f = Flow()
 ```

-To use `f`, always open it as a content manager:
+To use `f`, always open it as a context manager:

 ```python
 with f: